philpagel/PCE174-communication/protocol.md

 9   | 1     |  minute   | BCD   | time: minute
 10  | 1     |  second   | BCD   | time: second

 Followed by an unknown number of data-point records.
+So we need to read until we hit the next magic numner for a logging group or EOF.

 #### logging datapoint record